 While performing the duties of this job, the employee is regularly required to move from location to location throughout the transitional housing facility and the community.
 LifeWire advocate roles are mobile, which requires the employee to travel locally to meet participants, other agency representatives, and government employees in their offices.
 Employees must frequently carry up to 15 pounds and must occasionally lift/carry/push/pull up to 30 pounds.
 While performing the duties of this job, the employee is most often in a transitional, communal housing environment with varying levels of noise, frequent interruptions and occasional intensive emotional encounters.
 Occasionally, the employee is in an office environment with moderate noise.
 The employee is required to drive LifeWire vehicles on a daily basis, transporting residents, their children and supplies; this requires exposure to the outdoors and daily encounters with traffic.
 Employees are often exposed to recitations of traumatic situations and must be prepared to handle secondary trauma.

-To apply, please submit your cover letter and resume by email to email@example.com, by fax to 425-649-0752 or by mail to:
+To apply for an open position, please submit your cover letter and resume by email to email@example.com, by fax to 425-649-0752 or by mail to:

 P.O.
 Box 6398

 Candidates selected for an in-person interview will be asked to fill out a Job Application.